trinadin/equalheights/README.md

 # Simple jQuery Equal Heights Object

 This was a "scratch my own itch" type of thing.
 Just add the object to your custom JS file, or wherever, and call it where you need it (usually on <i>load</i> and <i>resize</i>).
-I've found it most useful to designate two classes for items that need equalizing, as well as their container.
+I find it useful to designate two classes, one for the items that need equalizing, and one for their container.
 For example, <i>equal-container</i> and <i>equal-item</i>.
 Then you simply add those onto the appropriate elements in your HTML.

 ## The Details